 Generation of the TyEL contribution

-The TyEL contribution is determined on the basis of the calculation grounds ratified by the Ministry of Social Affairs and Health.
-The calculation grounds of the TyEL insurance contribution are currently the same for all pension insurance companies, with the exception of client bonuses.
-A company-specific expense loading component will be introduced in the field as of 1 January 2023.
+The TyEL insurance contribution is determined on the basis of the calculation grounds ratified by the Ministry of Social Affairs and Health.
+With the exception of client bonuses and expense loading component, the TyEL contribution bases are the same for all pension insurance companies.

 TyEL contribution components

 The TyEL contribution is calculated and paid on a monthly basis.
 The employer reports the earnings of their employees to the Incomes Register, generally within five days from the salary payment date.
 Elo will retrieve the relevant earnings information from the Incomes Register and utilise this information to calculate the TyEL contribution.

 - Premium loss component

 - Disability pension component

 - Pooled component

 The old-age pension component included in the TyEL contribution is calculated in the same manner for all employers.
 It is calculated separately for each employment relationship and is an age and gender-dependent percentage share of the individual employee’s wages or salary.
 The old-age pension component covers part of old-age pensions.